haleykwok/Website_Hugo_Academic/content/authors/admin/_index.md

 - Did not receive the D. H. Chen Foundation Scholarship 2021.
 - Did not receive the Jockey Club Scholarship 2021.
 - Did not receive the HSBC HK Scholarship 2023.
 - Criticized by various people for my decisions (Decisions aren't black-and-white.
 You always gain and loss at the same time.
 With that being said, evaulate problems case-by-case.
-If you're determined and has optimized your decision based on your circumstances, trust your ego ([Freud's theory](https://simple.wikipedia.org/wiki/Id,_ego,_and_super-ego)), or in other words, intuition; take opinions with critical thinking—responsbility for yourself.
-If they make sense, take them; if not, just don't).
+If you're determined and has optimized your decision based on your circumstances, trust your ego ([Freud's theory](https://simple.wikipedia.org/wiki/Id,_ego,_and_super-ego)), or in other words, intuition; take opinions with critical thinking—responsbility for yourself :))

 </details>